 Succession has been practiced since early history with families and royalty training the next generation to run the family business or kingdom.
 Modern corporate succession planning began in the 1970s as the term “replacement planning”; based on Mahler’s 1973 Executive Continuity.
 In the book, Mahler described how leading organizations prepared for leadership succession.
 Using GE as a case study, Mahler detailed how the company replaced their key leaders.
 GE became the benchmark for corporate succession and other companies began to replicate GE’s process.

 The replacement process consisted of confidential short-term planning that included identifying specific job requirements, experience and technical skills as discerned by the incumbent CEO, who selected his replacement (Kessler, 2002).
-By the mid-1980s, many of the leading companies implemented programs similar to GE.
-The succession planning process began to evolve with the organization’s strategic focus on longer term planning by designing the career moves of certain executive.
-This included assessing these chosen ones’ leadership talent, identifying those with the highest potential early in their careers and then develop their skills and give them stretch assignments to prepare for executive leadership.
+By the mid-1980’s, many of the leading companies implemented programs similar to GE.
+The succession planning process began to evolve with the organization’s strategic focus on longer term planning by designing the career moves of certain executives.
+This included assessing leadership talent, identifying those with the highest potential early in their careers and then develop their skills and give them stretch assignments to prepare for executive leadership.

 The problem with corporate succession planning is that the process of identifying high potential leaders may be gender-biased (Eagly & Carli, 2007; Virick & Greer, 2012; Zhou & Park, 2013).
 Women are at a disadvantage in obtaining leadership opportunities as “more men hold the position to hire applicants for high status jobs” (Bosak and Sczesny, 2011, p.
 240).